atikulhaider/yith-essential-kit-for-woocommerce-1/README.txt

 YITH Essential Kit for WooCommerce #1 will add a new submenu called "YITH Essential Kit for WooCommerce #1" under "YIT Plugins" menu.
 Here you are able to activate/deactivate all the plugins within.

 == Changelog ==

+= 1.1.4 =

+* Updated: All YITH plugins to latest version
+* Fixed: Theme compatibility

 = 1.1.3 =